ramituncc49er/ATARS/datasets/extracted_atypical_aspects_from_reviews/README.md

 # Dataset

 The datasets for manually annotated atypical aspects for restaurant, hotel, and hair salon domains available in this directory.
-The table below shows details of the columns in the dataset.
+The table below shows details of the columns in the datasets.

 | Column                    | Description                                                                 |
 |---------------------------|-----------------------------------------------------------------------------|